ivzeng/XiangQi/README.md

 # Hello!
 ### This is my 象棋 (Chinese Chess) program!
 Currently, it is a console application that provides a decent interface for Chinese Chess and some AI players implemented based on a dfs move-searching algorithm.
-I have been optimizing it by adding features for program data handling.
+I have been optimizing it and I am planning to add features for program data handling.
 Further, I will develop another move-searching algorithm with bfs, which I have already had its outline on paper.
 Even further, I will be working on a nice GUI for the program.

 #
 ## Build